 When the Westfield Armory proposed to construct a 150 foot tall cell tower on the grounds of the Rahway Avenue complex, Councilman James Foerst and I immediately reached out to Senator Tom Kean, Assemblyman Jon Bramnick, Assemblywoman Nancy Muñoz and Mayor Andy Skibitsky for help in defeating this proposal.
 Together, we successfully stopped construction of the Armory Cell Tower and preserved the quality of life and property values of the neighborhood.

-As a member of the Public Works Committee, I continue to explore ways to increase the number of roads paved each year while reducing costs to our residents, including sharing paving resources with Union County and surrounding towns.
+I continue to explore ways to increase the number of roads paved each year while reducing costs to our residents, including sharing paving resources with Union County and surrounding towns.
 I successfully advocated for the paving of all or part of Ardsleigh Drive, Bell Drive, Cayuga Way, Dorian Road, Downer Street, First Street, Graceland Place, Highgate Avenue, Kensington Drive, Knollwood Terrace, Newark Avenue, Rahway Avenue, St. Georges Place, Shackamaxon Drive, Shadowlawn Drive, St. Johns Place, Summit Avenue, Summit Court, Surrey Lane, Talcott Road, Tice Place, and the oval at Tamaques Park.

 We continue to pursue grants and work with all levels of government to fund road improvements in Westfield.
 Senator Tom Kean, Assemblyman Jon Bramnick and Assemblywoman Nancy Muñoz helped us secure a grant to pave parts of Rahway Avenue.
 In addition, we worked with Union County and the State of New Jersey to pave Lamberts Mill Road and South Avenue through their respective budgets at no additional cost to the Westfield taxpayer.

 Please contact me by email on these or any other issues.